 Florida Sea Turtle tracks are found along the coastline

-On the Gulf coast, Longboat Key Turtle Watch hosts morning Saturday walks the month of July.
-Visitors meet on Longboat Key, stroll to the beach in search of mother sea turtles tracks.
+On the Gulf Coast, Longboat Key Turtle Watch hosts morning Saturday walks the month of July.
+Visitors meet on Longboat Key, stroll to the beach in search of mother sea turtle tracks.
 Florida’s sea turtles nest between May and October, coming ashore in the dark of the night to bury their eggs in the white sandy beaches.
 On the tour, volunteers search for tracks that lead to freshly laid nests, stake the nests for protection, while you share the wonderment of Florida’s magical beach nursery.

 Camp at the Beach

 Sarasota’s Turtle Beach Campground provides a rare opportunity to camp on the beach

 Here’s a rare treat.
 Camp directly on the beach.
 On the south end of Siesta Key is a county-operated Turtle Beach Campground, a thin slice of paradise shaded under a row of shady pine trees for tent campers and RV’ers.
 Swimming, beach walking, shelling, barbecuing, and also stargazing are the main attractions.
 Here visitors can scan the beach for large turtle tracks leading to nests where mother turtles have buried their eggs.
 Summer rates are a bargain beginning at $32 per day, or also $178 per week, and include full hook-ups.
 Be sure to call ahead for reservations.